 Prior to joining Tamarack, Galen was an independent consultant and head of the social sector practice at Bridgeable, a leading Canadian service design consultancy.
 These roles gave Galen the unique opportunity to explore the differences and commonalities between non-profit organizations working at different scales, and practical experience in helping them tackle their most pressing challenges.
 His work on collaborative approaches to innovation was published in the design management institute’s journal.

-The workshop will take place at Ryerson Student Centre in the Tecumseh Auditorium located at 63 Gould St, Toronto, ON M5B 1E9 from November 13th to 14th.
+The workshop will take place at Ryerson Student Centre in the Tecumseh Auditorium located at 63 Gould St, Toronto, ON M5B 1E9 from March 4-5, 2020.

 The registration rate (in Canadian dollars) is